microsoft/WhatTheHack/032-MLOpsFromScratch/Coach/03-BuildPipeline.md

     3. Azure CLI task to get Azure ML Workspace connection – `Workspace.py` is the file used in the Inline Script
-       -**NOTE:** If you see issues with version 2.0 of Azure CLI, use version 1.0
+        **NOTE:** If you see issues with version 2.0 of Azure CLI, use version 1.0

     4. Azure CLI task to acquire time series transactions data – `AcquireData.py` is the file used in the Inline Script